 The scenic drive is, well, very scenic but if riding on the shuttle, the permanently closed windows are a hindrance to taking quality photos, so you’ll likely want to get out at least once, if not more.
 Waiting for a shuttle is never too long.
 If driving, there are a number of good places to pull over.
 The shuttle drivers (at least what I experienced) were very friendly and knowledgeable about the area and made great guides.
 Zion National Park also offers a two-hour-long ranger-led tour on the shuttle for a more intimate look at the park.
 Reservations for morning or evening tours are required because seating is limited.
 Reservations must be made in person up to three days in advance at the Visitor Center.

-The Free In-Park Shuttle is equipped with a lift and can to transport two wheelchairs at once in designated spaces with tie-down belts to keep the chair in place.
+The Free In-Park Shuttle is equipped with a lift and can transport two wheelchairs at once in designated spaces with tie-down belts to keep the chair in place.
 There are a lot of stations that the shuttle stops at within the Zion National Park.
-Mobility devices must be smaller than thirty inches by forty-six inches and have a combined weight of less than six-hundred pounds.
+Mobility devices must be smaller than thirty inches by forty-six inches and have a combined weight of fewer than six hundred pounds.

 Trails and Hiking